|Email @law.cardozo.yu.edu||Cardozo Gmail|

 Setup for and use of the major computing systems are introduced during your law school orientation.
 Instruction in the use of computer-assisted legal research services, such as LexisNexis, Westlaw, and Bloomberg Law is required as part of the law school curriculum.
 Web-based interactive lessons from the Center for Computerized Legal Instruction, known collectively as CALI, are available to all law school students.
 Questions about and troubleshooting for any of these resources can be directed to the reference librarians.

 The Law Library provides audio/visual support for the law school.
 Law school classes are not videotaped, but practice rounds for various competitions or other types of class projects may be videotaped and viewed on the web.

 Mini-DV cameras, digital audio recorders, LCD projectors, microphones, laptops, and a document camera are available.
 The classrooms are equipped with DVD/VHS players and LCD projectors.
 To request that an event be videotaped or that some audio/visual support be provided for a class or special event, contact the reference librarians in person or email lawref.
-Taping release forms, available from lawlib, must be completed if a speaker or panel is recorded.
+Taping release forms must be completed if a speaker or panel is recorded.

 The Law Library has photocopiers on three floors for self-service copying and printing.
 Print jobs sent from library pcs or student laptops are printed on the photocopiers.
 The cost per image is $.07.
 The law library has one flatbed scanner with a document feed; there is no charge to save files in various formats, including pdf.
 There are three microform reader printers.
 One of the reader-printers produces scanned images of microfiche or microfilm at no charge.